 And I'm convinced that he had dredged up the 19 points from somewhere so I wouldn't end up with a single-digit score.
 I ended that class with a C-, which I think Dr. Spross gave me simply because he didn't want me back again the following semester, spending another four months ramming my poor physics-deficient head up against a metaphorical brick wall.

-There's one memory that stands out from that experience, nearly forty years ago, besides the overwhelming frustration.
+There's one memory that stands out from that experience, over forty years ago, besides the overwhelming frustration.
 It was when Dr. Spross introduced the concept of the "Hamiltonian function," a mathematical framework for analyzing motion.
 He seemed so excited about it.
 It was, he said, an incredibly elegant way to consider velocity, acceleration, force, momentum, and so on.
 So I thought, "Cool!
 That sounds pretty interesting."

 Following that cheerful thought was an hour and a half of thinking, "I have no fucking idea what any of this means."
 It was completely opaque.
 The worst part was that a number of my classmates were nodding their heads, writing stuff down, and seemed to get it with no problem.